enothen/ansible-image-builder/README.md

 ```

 ### lifecycle-images.yaml
-This playbook manages end-to-end lifecycle of a qcow image, from image builder to OpenStack.
+This playbook manages end-to-end lifecycle of images, from image builder to OpenStack.
 It will:

-1. Create new images using Red Hat's image builder service
+1. Create new images using Red Hat's Insights Image Builder service
 2. Wait until the creation of images is complete, then download the images.
-3. Customize the image with arbirtrary tasks using `virt-customize`
-4. Upload the images to OpenStack
+3. Upload the images to OpenStack
-5. Remove the older versions of the images from OpenStack
+4. Remove the older versions of the images from OpenStack

 ```
 $ ansible-playbook lifecycle-images.yaml